-- a Frozen Matching Plate that you will use at the party or you can use a helium balloon with the character on it that is not blown up
+- Frozen Matching Plate.
+You can use one of the party plates or you can use a helium balloon with the character on it that is not blown up

 Instructions on how to make a pinata:

-When you have cut all the strips, you will then cut half cuts into the strip to make the strips into the fringe like look for the pinata.
+When you have cut all the strips, you will then cut half cuts into the strip to make the strips look like fringe.
 This is the most time consuming, but remember it doesn’t have to be perfect.

 Then put two holes for your thick twine or yarn to hold the rope that you will use to pull the pinata so that the children can hit it.
 You will put two holes on each side and string it through and tie it so that it’s strong enough to support the rope.

-Once you have your twine or yarn in place then use the Packing tape to close the flaps on your box.
+Once you have your twine or yarn in place then use packing tape to secure the flaps on your box.